skapral/parrot-tm/README.md

 Authorization config is `com.skapral.parrot.auth.common.security.SecurityConfig`.
 It is imported by all the services.
 It is assumed, that all services will share common secret, and therefore will be able to authorize incoming requests using the token, issued by `auth-service`.

+For the purpose of integration testing of each service in isolation from the other system, added capability of mocking authorization.
+When the service is started with environment variable `TEST_ENVIRONMENT=true`, service accepts `Authorization` header in special format: `Mock <subject>:<role>`, allowing integration tests to call service API from perspective of certain user and role.